kijin/nearlyfreemail/README.md

     $mysql['password'] = 'your_password';
     $mysql['dbname'] = 'your_db_name';

+### Step 3

-Afterwards, visit http://yoursite.nfshost.com/nearlyfreemail in your browser.
+Visit http://yoursite.nfshost.com/nearlyfreemail in your browser.
 Follow the instructions to create your first all-NFSN e-mail account.
+The welcome screen will tell you how to configure e-mail forwarding for your domain.

-You can move NearlyFreeMail to the document root of your site, or to any other directory, simply by moving all the files and directories to the desired location.
+You may move NearlyFreeMail to the document root of your site, or to any other directory, simply by moving all the files and directories to the desired location.
 **You must go to your NFSN control panel and update the forwarding URL if you change the installed location of NearlyFreeMail.**
 Also, don't forget the dotfiles: `.htaccess` and `.git`.